dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ###Visualizer

-The folks on the CondictR team have done a great job in imagining a useful visual console for your ConductR cluster.
+The folks on the ConductR team have done a great job in imagining a useful visual console for your ConductR cluster.

 The console is served by a bundle called **Visualizer** that ships with ConductR.
 You just have to load it up.